Lukasdoe/homebrew/README.md

-# Homebrew Formular for Static LLVM build
+# Homebrew Formular for apache-arrow builds

 ## How do I install this formular?

-`brew install lukasdoe/llvm/llvm-static`
+`brew install lukasdoe/homebrew/apache-arrow`

-Or `brew tap lukasdoe/llvm` and then `brew install llvm-static`.
+Or `brew tap lukasdoe/homebrew` and then `brew install apache-arrow`.

 ## Documentation